derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/12/2021 16:21:44 : 3 Database Admins walked into a NoSQL bar.
+11/12/2021 16:20:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-The best thing about a Boolean is even if you are wrong, you are only off by a bit.
+How do you generate a random string?
+Put a first year Computer Science student in Vim and ask them to save and exit.
 <!-- replace-with-joke ends -->